Lymphoma is one word no pet owner wants to hear coming from their vet’s mouth.

 King Kanine’s 300mg CBD oil, for example, is one of the strongest pet CBD oils on the market.

-I recommend these products because they contain higher concentrations of hemp and are designed to treat more serious conditions.
+I recommend these products because they contain higher concentrations of CBD and are designed to treat more serious conditions.

 I’ve used both of these products with my dog Rosie and I can attest to their quality.